benfb/elixush/README.md

 Installing the Elixir language also installs the Erlang virtual machine, as well as Elixir's interactive shell (REPL), IEx.
-Once Elixir is installed, run `mix deps.get` to install the requisite dependencies.
+Once Elixir is installed, run `mix deps.get` to install the requisite dependencies, then `mix deps.compile` to compile them.
 You can then run `iex -S mix` in the Elixush directory and it will start up a REPL with Elixush loaded in.

 Elixush includes a "Server" that takes Push programs as lists of instructions.
 This server can be accessed by calling `Elixush.Server.run_program` from the REPL,